 - Power vents (these are more expensive and therefore less common, but power vents can greatly reduce attic air temperatures)

 The general rule of thumb is that there should be 1 sq. ft. of ventilation per 300 sq. ft. of attic space with vapor barrier installed, or 1 sq. ft. of ventilation per 150 sq. ft. of attic space without vapor barrier.
 Trust us, roofing ventilation isn’t the place you want to skimp and save money.
 When you are receiving estimates from Salem roofing companies for your roof replacement project, be sure to scrutinize their proposals.
 If one contractor comes in way under the others, you should be asking why.
 There are plenty of corners that could theoretically be cut to save a buck when it comes to installing a roof.
 In addition to the standard advice we give for hiring Salem roofers (asking for references, verifying license, bonding, and insurance, and checking prior work), we also recommend comparing the value you will be receiving.
 For example, if you have contractors recommending you install additional ventilation, but one contractor is cheaper, it’s possible they haven’t added ventilation to your estimate.
 This could mean one of a few things: either they’re less experienced and didn’t notice a problem, they don’t care about the longevity of your roof and just want to make a quick buck by hoping you’ll take the lowest bid, or it could just be an honest (but costly) mistake.
 Having roofing ventilation installed properly is an essential home improvement that will extend the life of your roof, protect your home, and could even decrease your heating and cooling bills.

-If you are looking for a roof inspection, roof replacement, or a consultation on roofing insulation in Salem, give us a call at (503) 585-2338 and we will give you a free estimate on your roofing project.
+If you are looking for a roof inspection, roof replacement, or a consultation on roofing insulation in Salem, give us a call at (503) 585-2338 and we will give you an estimate on your roofing project.